 Prof. Khan has completed 27 research projects on various aspects of salt tolerance in plants and has done pioneering work on mechanisms involving endogenous growth inhibitors under salt stress.
 He has published more than 180 research papers in well-known international journals, edited 8 books, arranged numerous symposia, participated in scientific moots and delivered invited lectures in several institutions of China, Hong Kong, Egypt, India, Bahrain, UAE., Morocco, Tunisia, Nepal, Turkey, Germany, and USA.

 Dr. Khan’s research primarily focuses on the utilization of areas destroyed by water logging and salinity by using non-conventional agricultural crops.
 During the last twelve years he has been working with scientists from France, Germany, Italy, Portugal, Morocco, Mauritania, Egypt, Saudi Arabia, UAE, USA and Pakistan to develop new technologies to grow non conventional agricultural crops using seawater irrigation.
 He has also collaborated with a group of Chinese scientists under Pakistan – China collaboration protocol to further develop saline agriculture.
 Now, he has achieved considerable success in running a sustainable system of fodder production and cattle farming with non-conventional crops irrigated with brackish water.
 He has demonstrated the feasibility of using a diet for cattle composed entirely of halophytes besides finding a number of halophyte seeds with high quality edible oil.

 Dr. Khan’s research could revolutionize the agricultural scenario by using wastelands and low quality water to produce cash crop halophytes for the benefit of mankind particularly those located in the arid and sub-arid regions.

-Prof. Khan was elected as a Fellow of the Islamic Academy of Sciences in 2011.
+Prof. Khan was elected as a Fellow of the Islamic World Academy of Sciences in 2011.